doherty100/azuresandbox/README.md

 #### Default IP address ranges

-The quick starts use default IP address ranges for networking components, specifically virtual networks and [point-to-site VPN](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-about) client VPN connections.
+The quick starts use default IP address ranges for networking components, specifically virtual networks and [point-to-site VPN](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-about) client connections.
 These ranges are artificially large and contiguous for simplicity, and customized IP address ranges can be much smaller.
 A suggested minimum is provided to assist in making the conversion.
 It's a good idea to start small.
 Additional IP address ranges can be added to the networking configuration in the future if you need them, but you can't modify an existing IP address range to make it smaller.

 Address range | CIDR | First | Last | IP address count | Suggested minimum range
 --- |--- | --- | --- | --: | ---